MTV Animation

 MTV Animation is an American animation studio and the animation department of the television network MTV.
 The department's parent company is Paramount Television Studios, which is owned by Paramount Skydance Corporation.
 MTV Animation gained substantial popularity in the 1990s, with many of their largest successes including the original broadcasts of Liquid Television (1991–1995), Beavis and Butt-Head (1993–1997), Daria (1997–2002), and Celebrity Deathmatch (1998–2007).
 Of the animated shows that aired, Beavis and Butt-Head and Daria became the studio's most successful programs, with both shows developing a cult following.

-Re-runs of MTV's completed animated shows aired on MTV2 and The N throughout much of the 2000s.
+Reruns of MTV's completed animated shows aired on MTV2 and The N throughout much of the 2000s.
 There were some attempts by MTV Entertainment Group to revive original animation production in the 2010s, but they never materialized.
-MTV Animation currently remains a subsidiary of Paramount Skydance Corporation.